Quansight-Labs/uarray/docs/gsoc/2020/ideas.rst

      is how derivatives are registered.
    * The second task here will be to add the "separation" between the data dimensions and the differentiation dimensions.
-For example, the input could be a vector, or an array of scalars, and this might need to be taken into account when doing the differentiation.
+For example, the input could be a vector or an array of scalars, and this might need to be taken into account when doing the differentiation.
 That will require some work in `this file <https://github.com/Quansight-Labs/udiff/blob/40975788639c2c93ebfb96c44a07d8ab01fbcbad/udiff/_diff_array.py>`_, and possibly `this one as well <https://github.com/Quansight-Labs/udiff/blob/40975788639c2c93ebfb96c44a07d8ab01fbcbad/udiff/_diff_array.py>`_.